-The ECCC does not receive any form of grant.
 The ECCC initiated in 2021 the process of concluding a number of SLAs and agreements that the ECCC has to undertake during the establishment phase in order to launch recruitments and reach operational autonomy.
-The preparatory work started in 2021 and has resulted to concrete agreements in the course of 2022, while further work is ongoing during 2023.
-The table below presents the status of SLAs and budget as of September 2023.
+The preparatory work started in 2021 and has resulted to concrete agreements in the course of 2022, while further work took place in 2023 and 2024 to support the transition to the financial autonomy.
+The table below presents the status of SLAs as of September 2024.